Dáithí Ó Sé

 Dáithí Mícheál Ó Sé ([ˈd̪ˠaːhiː ˈmʲiːçaːl̪ˠ oː ˈʃeː]; born 2 June 1976) is an Irish television presenter.
 He currently hosts RTÉ One's Today, alongside Maura Derrane.
 He is also the current host of the Rose of Tralee and hosts a chat show on TG4 every Thursday night, Seal Le Dáithí.

-His career has included stints as a teacher, butcher, bouncer, ferry driver around the Blasket Islands, ringmaster with Duffy's Circus, singing on Charity You're a Star, surviving in remotest Connemara for Celebrities Go Wild, Livin' with Lucy, judging on The All Ireland Talent Show, and one-off presenting gigs on the likes of The Panel and Winning Streak.
+His career has included stints as a teacher in Gaelscoil an Ghoirt Álainn, butcher, bouncer, ferry driver around the Blasket Islands, ringmaster with Duffy's Circus, singing on Charity You're a Star, surviving in remotest Connemara for Celebrities Go Wild, Livin' with Lucy, judging on The All Ireland Talent Show, and one-off presenting gigs on the likes of The Panel and Winning Streak.

 In 2010, he succeeded Ray D'Arcy as host of the Rose of Tralee, and married one of the Roses in 2012.
 Having risen to national fame as a continuity announcer and weather presenter with TG4.

+He will join Today FM to replace Dave Moore in July 2025.

 Early life

-Born in Feothanach in West Kerry, Ó Sé is the second youngest of five children born to musician and author Maidhc Dainín Ó Sé and his wife Kathleen.
+Born in Feothanach in West Kerry, Ó Sé is the second youngest of five children born to musician and author Maidhc Dainín Ó Sé and his wife Caitlín.
 He was educated at the local national school before later attending Dingle CBS.
 He subsequently completed a Bachelor of Arts in Irish and History at Mary Immaculate College in Limerick and qualified as a secondary school teacher.
 He is a native Irish speaker.

-After leaving university Ó Sé worked as a teacher in Gaelscoil an Ghoirt Álainn (a Gaelscoil in Cork; [a Gaelscoil is an Irish- speaking school], a butcher, a bouncer, a ferry driver around the Blasket Islands, and even a short stint as a ringmaster with Duffy's Circus.
+After leaving university Ó Sé worked as a teacher in Gaelscoil an Ghoirt Álainn (a Gaelscoil in Cork), a butcher, a bouncer, a ferry driver around the Blasket Islands, and even a short stint as a ringmaster with Duffy's Circus.